Are you thinking about making the change of going from two household incomes down to one? Is the thought of living on less money a little frightening?

 So, of course, you have to have electricity, water, and food, but do you really need that $80 cable and internet and home phone bill?

-This is one of the expenses that you can think on and decide if there may be a cheaper option or if you really need it at all.
+This is one of the expenses that you can think of and decide if there may be a cheaper option or if you really need it at all.

 And since we actually needed the internet for work purposes and it was only $20 a month we found a way to stream movies and tv shows through Hulu and Netflix.
-And all together we were able to watch our favorite tv shows and movies online for only$40 a month.
+And all together we were able to watch our favorite tv shows and movies online without blowing our budget.

 When it comes to anything that you have to buy – always try to save money.